-Many Nigerians especially the Youths are constantly searching the internet to know some profitable online business they can start to make money in 2018/2019 as unemployment is on the rise without any hope of it being addressed by the government.
-I am aware of this issue that is why I have decided to drop 4 Profitable Online Business in Nigeria for you to consider because I have gained experience in it for some years now.
+Many Nigerians especially the Youths are constantly searching the internet to know some profitable online business they can start to make money in Nigeria as unemployment is on the rise without any hope of it being addressed by the government.
+I am aware of this issue which is why I have decided to drop 4 Profitable Online Businesses in Nigeria for you to consider because I have gained experience in it for some years now.

 Some aspiring online business men and women do not seem to cherish businesses done on the internet because of the risk that comes with it.
 The reason why online business is profitable is that of a large number of people that uses the internet on a daily basis.
 Also for Nigerians, online business presents us the platform to earn money in hard currencies like Dollars, Euros and Pounds and capitalize on the high exchange rate of these currencies to make wealth.